Update on 01 Mar, 23

 As an undergraduate, you might feel alone and confused when it's time to face hard decisions about the courses to take, jobs to apply for, or balancing school work and your personal life.
 You can seek your board with professionals from several organizations and companies, as well as former teachers and knowledgeable family friends.

-Be in contact with experienced ones passed out form engineering colleges, provide them with regular updates, ask them for guidance, and be sure to thank them for any help they provide.
+Be in contact with experienced ones passed out from engineering colleges, provide them with regular updates, ask them for guidance, and be sure to thank them for any help they provide.
 And don't be afraid of conflicting advice.
 If members offer different suggestions, you'll have the time to balance off one idea against another and make your own decision just like at a real company as a friend to yourself.